 Article XII(b) permits each Party to deny the benefits of the Treaty to a company of the other Party if the company is owned or controlled by non-Party nationals and if the company has no substantial business activities in the Party where it is established.
-Thus the United States could deny benefits to a company which is a subsidiary of a shell company organized under the laws of the Republic of Georgia but controlled by nationals of a third country.
-However, this provision would not generally permit the United States to deny benefits to an investment of the Republic of Georgia that maintains its central administration or principal place of business in the territory of, or has a real and continuous link with, the Republic of Georgia.
+Thus the United States could deny benefits to a company which is a subsidiary of a shell company organized under the laws of the Republic of Trinidad and Tobago if controlled by nationals of a third country.
+However, this provision would not generally permit the United States to deny benefits to a company of the Republic of

+Trinidad and Tobago that maintains its central administration or principal place of business in the territory of, or has a real and continuous link with, the Republic of Trinidad and Tobago.